ADVANTICS/documentation/charge-controllers/evcc_generic/can_v2.md

 #### Max_Charge_Current :id=DC_Status1-Max_Charge_Current

-Used as the target current sent to EVSE except for power transfer This signal can be used to dynamically update the EV Maximum charge current when the config entry "dynamic_current_limit" is set to true Otherwise the static configured "max_current" is used.
+Used as the target current sent to EVSE except for power transfer with CCS ISO15118-20 Dynamic mode, this signal will be used as the EV Maximum charge current.
+Note that negative values will be disregarded in CCS ISO 15118-20 Dynamic mode.

-    [vehicle]
-    dynamic_current_limit = true
+This signal can be dynamically updated by the BMS to limit the charge current

 Will be capped by maximum current from config file and from EVSE data.